Best Glocks: Rated and Ranked for 2023

 Updated

-May 2023
+Oct 2023

-Chances are, if you’re a gun owner looking for a new pistol – be it self-defense or something new for time at the shooting range – you’ve likely come across one (or a half dozen) of the ubiquitous Austrian wonders Gason Glock made famous.
+Chances are, if you’re a gun owner looking for a new pistol – be it self-defense or something new for time at the shooting range – you’ve likely come across one (or a half dozen) of the ubiquitous Austrian wonders Gaston Glock made famous.
 Glock pistols are consistently top sellers in the civilian market charts thanks to their durability, consistency, and variety.

-In general, handguns designed for concealed carry have contrasting characteristics to home defense pistols, there is no shortage of Glock configurations.
 A shorter barrel and lower capacity are important for concealing a firearm on your person, while grip length, accessory options, and more capacity will be desirable for a home defense pistol.
-You’ll need to determine what your Glock will be used to ensure you find the right fit.

 In This Article